danking/lattice/README.md

 # Racket Lattice Library

-The file `lattice.rkt` exports all the relevant bindings for the library.
+The file `main.rkt` exports all the relevant bindings for the library.
 The library is organized into four separate files:

   - `data.rkt` -- the data definitions for (bounded-)(semi-)lattices.